KeckObservatory/mKTL/doc/client.rst

 multiplication.
-The behavior of an :class:`mktl.Item` when used in this fashion will be aligned with the native Python binary type for the item value; for example, if an item test.BAR has an integer value 12, ``test.BAR + 5`` will return 17; if the value is instead the string value '12', the same operation will raise a TypeError exception.
+The behavior of an :class:`mktl.Item` when used in this fashion will be aligned with the native Python binary type for the item value; for example, if an item test.BAR has an integer value 12, ``test.BAR + 5`` will return the integer value 17.
+If test.BAR is instead the string value '12', the same operation would raise a TypeError exception; however, ``test.BAR + '5'`` would return the string value '125', just like you would expect for string concatenation.

 .. autoclass:: mktl.Item
    :members: get, register, set, subscribe, value